Fall 2021 Final Exam

 \text{slope of $R$ at $h$} = \frac{1}{n} \left( \left(\text{\# points } < h\right) - \left(\text{\# points } > h\right)\right)

 We can use this formula to determine what to add to R_{abs}(14) to get R_{abs}(22).
-Note that for values of h in the interval (14, 22), the slope of R at h is \frac{1}{8} (5 - 3) = \frac{1}{4}.
+For any h in the interval (14, 22), the slope of R at h (given by plugging any h \in (14, 22) into the slope equation)is \frac{1}{8} (5 - 3) = \frac{1}{4}.
 This means that for every 1 unit we move to the right from h = 14 until we get to h = 22, R_{abs}(h) increases by \frac{1}{4}.
 So,

 R_{abs}(22) = R_{abs}(14) + (22 - 14) \cdot \frac{1}{4} = 9 + 2 = 11